cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   The ADa and ADb will be sent in clear text as part of the protocol messages.
   ADa and ADb will become authenticated in a CPace protocol run as both parties will only agree on a common key if they have had the same view on ADa and ADb.
-  Application that need to rely on the identity of the communication partner may have to integrate identity information in ADa and/or ADb
+  Applications that need to rely on the identity of the communication partner may have to integrate identity information in ADa and/or ADb
   (see {{sec-considerations-ids}}).

   In a setting with clear initiator and responder roles, identity information in ADa